-Bass has commenced a rigorous search to identify new opportunities in onshore oil and gas plays in Australia and adjacent neighbours.
-In this market there are increasing numbers of valuable producing properties are being listed for divestment by companies wishing to rationalise their portfolios.
+The Company continues a rigorous search to identify onshore oil and gas growth opportunities in Australia and adjacent neighbours.
+In this market there are increasing numbers of valuable producing properties being listed for divestment by companies wishing to rationalise their portfolios.
 A number of opportunities are under review and active consideration.
 Once any of these meet the Company's investment criteria they will be progressed through an acquisition process.